 Still from the great state of New York, let’s go upstate to Buffalo for next team pick, John Rigas

 .
 Rigas earned his millions from a family cable television operation, Adelphia, based in Pennsylvania.
 In 1997 the team had been losing money for years and was in deep financial trouble.
 It was rumored that it would be unable to meet its payroll in December.
 John Rigas bought the team, then fired team president Larry Quinn, replacing him with his son, Timothy Rigas.
-A good season followed, then a disappointing one, and the following season the team was steamrollered in the playoffs by Mario Lemieux and the Penguins.
+A good season followed, then a disappointing one, and the following season the team was steamrollered in the playoffs by Mario Lemieux’s Penguins.
 In 2002, charges were laid against John Rigas and his sons for fraud.
 Among other things they were accused of using company funds as their own — Timothy buying a hundred pairs of bedroom slippers out of stockholder cash

 — and hiding $2.3 Billion from shareholders.
 John still denies he has ever done anything wrong